-Voting rights

-are not entitled to receive notice of and to attend to and vote at any annual and special meetings of the Member of the Company.
+• Voting rights are not entitled to receive notice of and to attend to and vote at any annual and special meetings of the Member of the Company.

-Appointment of Directors

-shall have no right to appoint director
+Appointment of Directors shall have no right to appoint director a. return of their capital and b. pro rate the Fund's net Asset Value

-Rights to dividends

-may be entitled to receive dividends at the discretion of

-the Board of Directors
+Rights to dividends may be entitled to receive dividends at the discretion of the Board of Directors

-Participation upon Liquidation

-in the event of the liquidation, dissolution or winding up of the Fund or distribution of its assets in anticipation thereof, subject to third parties preferential rights of payment shall be entitled to:
+Participation upon Liquidation in the event of the liquidation, dissolution or winding up of the Fund or distribution of its assets in anticipation thereof, subject to third parties preferential rights of payment shall be entitled to: